No Man's Woman (1955 film)

 No Man's Woman is a 1955 American film noir crime film directed by Franklin Adreon and starring Marie Windsor, John Archer and Patric Knowles.
 The film's sets were designed by the art director Walter E. Keller.

 Plot

-Marie Windsor stars as Carolyn Ellenson Grant, a nasty selfish lady.
-Her husband is desperate to divorce her, but she refuses and lives a completely separate life on his money.
+Marie Windsor stars as Carolyn Ellenson Grant, a nasty and independent lady.
+Her husband asks to divorce her when he falls in love with another woman, he had previously refused to divorce her when she asked years ago.
+Now they live completely separate lives while he supports her financially, so she refuses to divorce this time.
 She also has a lover who she uses ruthlessly to get what she wants and along the way she decides to destroy a few lives for kicks.
 Eventually, she is killed and the police think the husband did it...not realizing practically EVERYONE had motives to do it!
-Can the poor hubby manage to prove his innocence?
+Can the husband manage to prove his innocence?